woixd/Cloudflare-Workers-Proxy/README.md

 ---

-## ❤️ License
+## ❤️ Open Source License

-MIT License - free to use / modify / extend.
+MIT License – free to use / modify / extend.
-If you like this project, feel free to ⭐Star it!
+If you like this project, feel free to ⭐Star it in support!